Sa18-f/Tourism-Management-client/README.md

 - **Plan Your Vacation**: Plan your next vacation with ease by browsing through various destinations, learning about their unique features, and adding them to your wishlist.

-## npm Packages Used

-- `react-awesome-reveal`: Library for animating elements as they scroll into view
-- `react`: JavaScript library for building user interfaces
-- `react-router-dom`: Declarative routing for React applications
-- `react-hook-form`: Form validation library for React
-- `firebase`: JavaScript library for Firebase platform
-- `react-toastify`: Notification library for React applications
-- `react-simple-typewriter`: Library for adding CSS animations to elements

 ## Technologies Used
 - **React.js**: JavaScript library for building user interfaces, particularly for single-page applications.
 - **Node.js**: JavaScript runtime built on Chrome's V8 JavaScript engine.